mviniciusca/js-journey/basics/Notes.md

 | Object | This can be anything.
 Everything in JavaScript is an object and can be stored in a variable.
 Keep this in mind as you learn.
 All of the above examples too. | `let myVariable = document.querySelector('h1');` |

 source: [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn_web_development/Getting_started/Your_first_website/Adding_interactivity)

+### Constants
+Definition: A constant is a variable that cannot be changed.
+You can think of it as a box that is locked and cannot be opened.
+You can put things in the box, but you cannot take them out or change them.